mwouts/jupytext/README.md

 Jupytext allows to import code from other Jupyter notebooks in a very simple manner.
 Indeed, all you need to do is to pair the notebook that you wish to import with a script, and import the resulting script.

-If the notebook contains demos and plots that you don't want to import, mark those cell as either
+If the notebook contains demos and plots that you don't want to import, mark those cells as either
 - _active_ only in the `ipynb` format, with the `{"active": "ipynb"}` cell metadata
 - _frozen_, using the [freeze extension](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/freeze/readme.html) for Jupyter notebook.